cupFullOfJava/prescribe/README.md

-Prescribe is a music recommendation software created for a software development class (CSC 450 @ UNCW, Spring 2015).
+**Prescribe is a music recommendation software created for a software development class (CSC 450 @ UNCW, Spring 2015).**

-By: Jeremy Brown, Mitchell Powell, and Brandyn Deffinbaugh
+*By Jeremy Brown, Mitchell Powell, and Brandyn Deffinbaugh*